Testing my path is a part of my routine. Testing our path ensures we are on the right path. This is a wise choice. Come learn why and how to do it.

 2) You want to develop.
 If you want to progress, you must adjust your path from time to time.
 You add the tools you need and adjust your path.

 3) Time is limited use it wisely.
 You only have so much time.
-Don’t waste it on the wrong road.
+Please don’t waste it on the wrong road.

 4) Counterfeit roads and teachers are harmful.
 It’s smart to avoid getting misused and hurt.
 Test your sources often.

 5) If you don’t test, you miss opportunities.
 You miss opportunities to grow and to help others.